 When the federal government refused to eliminate all detectable levels of the contaminants, Todd worked with Governor Wolf to secure $10 million in the state budget to install infrastructure to ensure our water is clean.

-Because the federal government refuses to address these issues satisfactorily, I have repeatedly called on the PA Department of Environmental Protection to assume a greater role in addressing this issue for all our communities by adopting a “zero-tolerance” policy for the presence of these chemicals in our drinking water.
-I will continue pushing DEP to adopt our own tough drinking water standards to ensure we have the cleanest, safest drinking water in America.
+Todd has also called for the state to bring a lawsuit against the federal Government to force them to fully address the contamination issues it caused in Montgomery County, because the federal government refuses to address these issues satisfactorily, Todd repeatedly called on the PA Department of Environmental Protection to assume a greater role in addressing this issue for all our communities by adopting a “zero-tolerance” policy for the presence of these chemicals in our drinking water.
+He will continue pushing DEP to adopt our own tough drinking water standards to ensure we have the cleanest, safest drinking water in America.

 Again, following years of inaction by the federal government, Todd worked with Governor Wolf to create a funding stream to provide water remediation efforts and eliminate any local surcharges water customers may be paying to remove these contaminants from their drinking water.